 Parametric has established various policies, controls and electronic safeguards to protect the firm, its employees and its clients.
 These safeguards are detailed in the firm’s Acceptable Use Policy and other related policies.
 These policies, controls and safeguards are designed to protect confidential information, including Client PI, that is maintained on the firm’s servers, workstations and laptops, mobile devices and applications.

-BREACH OF INFORMATION PROCEDURES
+BREACH OF CLIENT PI PROCEDURES

 In the event Client PI is transmitted to an unintended recipient or Client PI is otherwise breached, it should be promptly reported to Parametric’s Chief Compliance Officer (“CCO”).
 The CCO or his or her designee will evaluate the breach and ensure that appropriate corrective actions are taken, which include but are not limited to: notifying the affected client(s), reporting the client privacy breach to applicable regulatory authorities, contacting the unintended recipient, and consulting with business groups to help prevent the future recurrence of a breach.
 All breaches of Client PI will be logged by Compliance.